Account and Login Questions

 Visit the SLAS membership page to learn more about SLAS membership Types and Benefits.
 Select one of the Join buttons to become a member.

 What if I forgot my password?

-Click here and on Forgot Password.
-Enter your username and click Submit.
+Visit your SLAS profile page and select Forgot Password.
+Enter your username and select Submit.
 You will be emailed instructions to create a new password.
 You will then be prompted to sign into your account.

 Do I have to be an SLAS Member to take a course?

 No, SLAS encourages you to become a member to take advantage of the member discount on APPLIED learning and many other events and activities.
 But you do not have to be an SLAS member to participate in a live or online course.
 However, an online account will need to be created for course access.

 Yes!
 For information in what is included in a subscription as well as pricing information, visit our APPLIED subscription page.

 How do I search or browse for courses?

 You can search by keyword, category or education type right from the APPLIED home page.
 Or click on CATALOG from the APPLIED home page for more advanced search capabilities.

 How do I know which courses result in getting a certificate?